Sureshpatil4348/Fxlabs.ai_Back_end/ALERTS.md

 Cooldown and post-cooldown behavior (per user × per pair)
 - Cooldown window: 4 hours from the moment an email is sent for that user+pair.
-- During cooldown: we do not evaluate that user+pair at all; a concise `heatmap_cd_skip` log is emitted with the cooldown-until timestamp and last trigger side.
+- During cooldown: we do not evaluate that user+pair at all; a concise `heatmap_cd_skip` log is emitted only at DEBUG level (set `LOG_LEVEL=DEBUG`) with the cooldown‑until timestamp and last trigger side.
 - After cooldown expires: if the next trigger would be the same side as the one that started the cooldown, we suppress it and only re-arm internally (log: `heatmap_cd_same_signal_suppress`).
 No email is sent.
 We resume sending once the first different-side trigger occurs (log: `heatmap_cd_start` when it fires and a new cooldown starts).
 This avoids repeat notifications for the same signal immediately after cooldown.
 - Scope: Cooldown is strictly per user × per pair and does not affect other pairs or other alert types.